Updated Spring 2025!

 Nearby Miyajima Island

-Wondering what to do after your trip to Miyajima Island?
-If you’re on your way to Hiroshima, be sure to visit Hiroshima Peace Park, Hiroshima castle, and feast on the region’s famous okonomiyaki.
-From Miyajima island, you can take a special ferry that drops you off right at the Hiroshima Peace Park.
+Wondering what to do before or after your trip to Miyajima Island?
+If you’re on your way to Hiroshima, make sure to visit the Hiroshima Peace Park, Hiroshima Castle, and feast on the region’s famous okonomiyaki.
+From Miyajima Island, you can take a special ferry that drops you off right at the Hiroshima Peace Park.

-If you want to explore an entirely different region of Japan, then hop on a Shinkansen and continue south to Kyushu.
+If you want to explore a different region of Japan, then hop on a Shinkansen and continue south to Kyushu.
 In Kyushu, you can find cozy onsen towns, places with beautiful beaches and bike routes, and delicious food galore.
-Check out more Kyushu adventures below!
+Learn about Kyushu adventures below!